 Roasted chickpeas are a popular snack.
 Crispy on the outside, tender on the outside, and seasoned with your favorite flavors, they are very easy to make.

 I use them in a lot of salad recipes, like some of the ones in my Vegan Mix & Match Salads eBook.
-I also like preparing them on the stove or in the oven when I make BBQ Ranch Salad with Chickpeas.
-And they’re great added to roasted Greek Lemon Potatoes.
+I also like preparing them in the oven for making Chickpea Bowls.
+And they're great added to roasted Greek Lemon Potatoes.

 For this Mediterranean-inspired recipe, I like to season the chickpeas with smoked paprika and lemon.
 The combination makes my mouth water and gives the garbanzo beans a lovely vibrant color.

-While I consider smoked paprika an important component of this Oven Roasted Chickpeas recipe, if you absolutely can’t find some, you can make your own substitute or use chipotle pepper instead.
-However, I highly recommend you buy a bottle since it’s so delicious in recipes like Smoky White Bean Soup and Stewed Zucchini.
+While I consider smoked paprika an important component of this Oven Roasted Chickpeas recipe, if you absolutely can't find some, you can make your own substitute or use chipotle pepper instead.
+However, I highly recommend you buy a bottle since it's so delicious in recipes like Chunky Tomato Soup and Stewed Zucchini.

 What is broccolini?